How Semiconductor Companies Reduce Energy Consumption: Guide to Technologies, Strategies, and Industry Trends

 • Improving facility performance

-Focus on Advanced Chip Design
+Advanced Chip Design Focus

 Design improvements include: